Electrical Systems

 electromotive series

-A list of metals in order of most reactive, or most likely to give up electrons, to least reactive.
-The electromotive series lists metals that are used in batteries.
+A list of metals in order from most reactive, or most likely to give up electrons, to least reactive.
+The electromotive series is used to select metals used in batteries.

 energy density